vindarel/lisp-journey/content/who.md

 Following [Lisp Companies blog post](http://pchristensen.com/blog/lisp-companies/) (2008, many dead links).

 Reddit and [lispjobs](https://lispjobs.wordpress.com/) are the major sources.
+Sponsors can be found on the [European Lisp Symposium](http://www.european-lisp-symposium.org/) website..

 Of course, see